-The Company continued its drilling program on the Quesnel Nickel Project in the six months ended March 31, 2023.
-The focus was on drilling Zone 2 of the Deep Purple magnetic anomaly, which runs for about 14 linear kilometers.
+The Company continued its drilling program on the Quesnel Nickel Project in the nine months ended June 30, 2023.
+The focus during that period was initially on drilling Zone 2 of the Deep Purple magnetic anomaly.
+Once Zone 2 was established as an additional viable large target area, the drilling focus switched back to expanding and further delineating Zone 1.
+The two Zones are approximately 8 kilometers apart on the Deep Purple magnetic anomaly, which runs for about 14 linear kilometers.

-The initial drilling was on Zone 1 of the project which is where a significant amount of talc had been identified in the 1980's.
+The initial drilling, beginning at the end of calendar 2021 was on Zone 1 of the project which is where a significant amount of talc had been identified in the 1980's.
 Zone 1 and Zone 2 are both large outcrops of rock, rising above the surrounding ground on the Deep Purple anomaly.
-Zone 2 is approximately 8 kilometers southeast of Zone 1.
-The drilling on Zone 1 had confirmed the presence of the talc, and also indicated elevated values of nickel, chromium, cobalt and magnesium, along with the talc.
+The drilling on Zone 1 had confirmed the presence of the talc, and indicated elevated values of nickel, chromium, cobalt, and magnesium, along with the talc.
 Moving away from the area of highest talc alteration, the grades of nickel, magnesium, cobalt, and chromium tended to increase.

-The Zone 2 drilling showed similar, but slightly higher, grades of nickel, magnesium, cobalt and chromium than were found at Zone 1, but the consistency of the grades between the two zones, separated by 8 kilometers was impressive.
-The deepest hole drilled to the end of December on Zone 2 was 129 meters.
-In total, 42 holes have been drilled along the Deep Purple magnetic anomaly to date, with roughly half on Zone 1 and half on Zone 2.
-Every hole has encountered nickel, magnesium, cobalt and chromium from the surface of the bedrock and the results are remarkably consistent from the first meter to the last in all 42 holes.
+The Zone 2 drilling showed similar, but slightly higher, grades of nickel, magnesium, cobalt, and chromium than were found at Zone 1, but the consistency of the grades between the two zones, separated by 8 kilometers was impressive.
+The deepest hole drilled to the end of December on Zone 2 wad 129 meters.
+In total, 44 holes have been drilled along the Deep Purple magnetic anomaly to June 30, 2023, with roughly half on Zone 1 and half on Zone 2.
+Every hole has encountered nickel, magnesium, cobalt, and chromium from the surface of the bedrock and the results are remarkably consistent from the first meter to the last in all 44 holes.

-Additional drilling on Zone 2 is planned for early in calendar 2023 using a Winkie Drill capable of reaching 150 meters under ideal conditions.
+Drilling continues at Zone 1, using a Winkie Drill capable of reaching 150 meters under ideal conditions.
 Permits have been applied for to do a deeper drilling program using a larger drill and to do a trenching program on each of the two zones.
+The additional drilling and trenching will be done with the intention of preparing an NI 43-101 Resource Estimate on the Zone 1 area in the first half of calendar 2024.

-The Company is able to drill almost year-round because of the proximity of the exploration property to the Company's shop facility in the City of Quesnel.
-The property is about a 45 minute drive from the shop via paved highway and major logging road.
+The Company is capable of drilling almost year-round because of the proximity of the exploration property to the Company's shop facility in the City of Quesnel.
+The property is about a 45-minute drive from the Company's shop in Quesnel, B.C. via paved highway and major logging road.

-The Company continued to benefit from its relationship with a private company, 1070923 B.C.
-Ltd. which has common directors.
-The private company provides services to the mining industry from its large shop in Quesnel.
+The Company continues to benefit from its relationship with private companies, 1070923 B.C.
+Ltd. and Gold Rush Supplies Inc. which have common directors.
+The private companies provide services to the mining industry from a large shop in Quesnel.
 A portion of the shop and office space is leased to Green River Gold Corp., giving Green River an excellent location from which to coordinate its exploration activities.

-The Company plans to expand its drilling program on the Quesnel Nickel Project in the coming year as well as doing some preliminary exploration work on its Fontaine Gold Project which is contiguous to the Quesnel Nickel Project..
+The Company plans to expand its drilling program on the Quesnel Nickel Project in the coming year as well as doing some preliminary exploration work on its Fontaine Gold Project which is contiguous to the Quesnel Nickel Project.

-Green River also did some assessment work on some of it placer mining properties during the six months ended March 31, 2023.
-The Company may choose to sell some or all of its placer claims over the next year as the primary focus is now on the mineral claims at Quesnel Nickel and Fontaine Gold.
+Green River also did some assessment work on some of its placer mining properties during the nine-month period ended June 30, 2023.
+The Company may choose to sell some or all its placer claims over the next year as the primary focus is now on the mineral claims at Quesnel Nickel and Fontaine Gold.